What is an Activity Cost Driver?

 What is Activity-Based Costing (ABC)?

 Activity-based costing (ABC) is a costing method where indirect costs are assigned to products and services.
 It is done by looking at which products demand particular costs.
 For example, under ABC, a manufacturing company may decide to allocate rent expense to each product based on the amount of space the machines that are utilized to produce that particular product uses.
-Improperly allocating the costs can result in a large effect on decision-making.
+Improperly allocating the costs can result in poor decision-making.

 Imagine that the previously mentioned manufacturing plant produced two items with the exact same price and sales volume.
 The direct costs for Item A and Item B are $1,000 per month and $500 per month, respectively.
 However, Item A used up 10% of the manufacturing space, while item B used up 90%.
 If rent is $1,000 per month, the total rent allocated to item B would be $900 (and $100 to item A).